-If any concerns came up in your conversation with your child that you want to get some more information on, talk with the childcare provider.
+If any concerns arise in your conversation with your child that you want to get more information on, talk with the childcare provider.
 Tell them what concerned you and explore how those things could be addressed in a way that makes you feel comfortable.

 Finally, trust your gut.
-It is important to get all of the information you can and then trust your instincts.
+It is important to get all the information you can and trust your instincts.
 If you don’t feel right about something, keep looking.
 When you find the right daycare or nanny, you will know and be so glad you took the time to search until you found the perfect fit.
 Happy searching!